rekha-balan/azure-docs-test2-pr.nl-NL/articles/security-center/security-center-apply-disk-encryption.md

 This document showed you how to implement the Security Center recommendation "Apply disk encryption."
 To learn more about disk encryption, see the following:

 * [Encryption and key management with Azure Key Vault](https://azure.microsoft.com/documentation/videos/azurecon-2015-encryption-and-key-management-with-azure-key-vault/) (video, 36 min 39 sec) -- Learn how to use disk encryption management for IaaS VMs and Azure Key Vault to help protect and safeguard your data.
-* [Encrypt an Azure Virtual Machine](security-center-disk-encryption.md) (document) -- Learn how to encrypt Azure Virtual Machines.
-* [Azure disk encryption](../security/azure-security-disk-encryption.md) (document) -- Learn how to enable disk encryption for Windows and Linux VMs.
+* [Azure disk encryption](../security/azure-security-disk-encryption-overview.md) (document) -- Learn how to enable disk encryption for Windows and Linux VMs.

 To learn more about Security Center, see the following: